 \section{Conclusions}

-In this paper, we have proposed a convex optimization framework for designing the natural frequencies and the coupling weights in a network of nonidentical Kuramoto oscillators.
-We have used phase cohesiveness as our design constraint, as it captures both the steady-state performance and stability of the network.
+This paper proposes a convex optimization framework for designing the natural frequencies and the coupling weights in a network of nonidentical coupled oscillators.
+We have used phase cohesiveness as our design constraint, capturing both the steady-state performance and the stability of the network.
 In this context, we have addressed the following network design problems: (\emph{i}) the nodal-frequency design problem, in which we design the natural frequencies of the oscillators for a given network, and (\emph{ii}) the edge-weight design problem, in which we design the edge weights.
-For the latter case, we have also developed a robust framework to design networks when the natural frequencies are uncertain.
-We have illustrated the applicability of our results using several network design problems of practical interest, namely, a sparsity-promoting design problem (Subsection \ref{subsection:Sparse Design}), the design of a network of distributed wireless analog clocks in the presence of uncertainties (Subsection \ref{example: Critical coupling weights}), and a power network design problem in which we illustrate how our framework is able to detect links whose presence are detrimental for synchronization (i.e., the Braess' paradox), as illustrated in Subsection \ref{example: Braess's Paradox}.
+For the latter case, we have also developed a robust framework to design networks under frequency uncertainty, in which the uncertainty model is deterministic and set-based.
+We have illustrated the applicability of our results using several network design problems of practical interest, namely, a power redispatch case study in power grids ($\S$\ref{subsection:Power Redispatch}), a sparsity-promoting design problem ($\S$\ref{subsection:Sparse Design}), a robust network design problem in the context of distributed analog clocks ($\S$\ref{subsection: robust design}), and a network design problem in which we illustrate the Braess' paradox ($\S$\ref{example: Braess's Paradox}).